TerminalDZ/kanban-task-tracker/README.md

 # Kanban Task & Time Tracker

 A responsive Kanban-style task and time tracker with multiple timers and JSON file storage.
-Optimized for GitHub Pages.

 ## Features